 Last year we did #30dayswild which is a free campaign by The Wildlife Trusts to get everyone to perform one random act of wildness everyday in June.
 Here’s what we got up to last year.
 I’ve put together some ideas of things you can try this year and we’ll be tracking our progress through the month on this page.
 I’m hoping that it will be easier than last year because we won’t be juggling school, work and #30dayswild.
 Who knew lockdown could be a positive!!

 It’s free to sign up to the challenge.
-Because of Covid-19 there are no printed packs this year, it’s all downloads so it doesn’t really matter when you start!
+Because of Covid-19 is the option of either printed or e-packs, it’s all downloads so it doesn’t really matter when you start!
 You can sign up here.
 In fact, why not extend it beyond the 30 days?

 If you’re feeling crafty have a look at the nature crafts page.
 There are lots of wonderful outdoors places to visit in Bucks, Beds, Oxon and Herts where you can connect with nature.
 Click here to check out the reviews.